|Lifestyle||Shopping||DIY||Eat & Drink||Arts & Entertainment||Home & Garden||Money||Travel||Kids & Pets||Support Us|

 Oak Bluffs Buffalo Chicken Dip

 Whenever we get together with friends on Martha's Vineyard, this spicy "semi-homemade" dip is an absolute must.
 A twist on the traditional buffalo wing, it has substance enough to sate even the hungriest, burliest dudes in your crew, yet costs a lot less than making buffalo chicken wings or tenders for a whole bash.

 Pick all the meat from the rotisserie chicken, leaving skin aside.
 Mix together in medium casserole dish or baking dish with other ingredients.
 Stir well.
 Preheat oven to 350 degrees and bake for 20 minutes.
 Serve with sliced baguette, vegetables, crackers, pita, or tortilla chips.
 For variations and substitutions or microwave cooking directions, check out FranksRedHot.com.

 Islesboro Clam Dip

-A year-round favorite made infamous amongst the Connecticut College class of 2001 (brought to Shoestring via Stealfinder's husband and resident Ginger Ninja), this hefty dip has been passed down through the generations from natives of Islesboro, Maine.
+A year-round favorite made infamous amongst the Connecticut College class of 2001 (introduced to me via my husband and resident Ginger Ninja), this hefty dip has been passed down through the generations from natives of Islesboro, Maine.
 It costs a fraction of the price of fresh seafood like shrimp cocktail, but still has all the flavor from the canned, minced clams.
-Secretly, it tastes just as good on a breakfast bagel the morning after a party as it does scooped up with a salty chip when it's fresh.
+Secretly, it tastes just as good on a breakfast bagel the morning after a party as it does scooped up fresh on a salty potato chip.

 Mix all ingredients in a medium mixing bowl.
 Serve with Cape Cod potato chips.